Click on the Indicators below for More Information

 Data Interpretation:

-Time series: This time series shows the average number of beach closure days in Lake Huron from 2000 to 2022.
-During the last five years, there has been a significant downward trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.
+Time series: This time series shows the average number of beach closure days in Lake Huron from 2000 to 2023.
+During the last five years, there has been a significant upward trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Indicator and source information: